elixir-europe/rdmkit/pages/contribute/google_doc_way.md

 ## Contribution process

 The toolkit is hosted on Github.
 We understand, however, that many people may be unfamiliar or inexperienced with git.
 We therefore provide the Google doc option for contributing.
-This process is sketched below.

-{% include image.html file="googledoc_way_flow.svg" alt="Process of contributing via Google docs" click=true  %}

 The steps to be followed are as follows:
 * Email the editorial team at [rdm-editors@elixir-europe.org](mailto:rdm-editors@elixir-europe.org) to propose a new page or a new section in an existing page.
 Make sure you keep other contributors in the CC of your email.